Als gäbe es Morgen

 Esther Dischereit, based in Berlin, is a renowned writer of fiction, poetry, and essays, and a creator for both radio and stage.
 Her works include the novels Joëmis Tisch, Merryn, two volumes of essays, several poetry collections, and a short story anthology.
 Dischereit has also curated contemporary art and new media projects.
 As a Fellow at the Moses Mendelssohn Centre for European and Jewish Studies and the DAAD Chair for Contemporary Poetics at NYU, she has received numerous accolades, including the Erich Fried Prize for her writing in 2009.

-Curated by Abdalrhaman Alqalaq, Katherine Halls and Tomer Dotan-Dreyfus
+Curated by Abdalrhaman Alqalaq, Katharine Halls and Tomer Dotan-Dreyfus

 December